archilex/filament-toggle-icon-column/README.md

 ### Customizing the icon

 You may customize the icon representing each state.
-Icons are the name of a Blade component present.
-By default, Heroicons v1 are installed:
+Heroicons v1 are supported at this time:

 ```php
 use Archilex\ToggleIconColumn\Columns\ToggleIconColumn;